eniklas/gamatrix/README.md

 `-s/--server`: run in server mode.
 This will use Flask to serve a small web page where you can select the options you want, and will output the results there.

 `-u/--userid`: a list of GOG user IDs to compare.
 The IDs must be in the [config file](#configuration).
 You can find the user ID by running `sqlite3 /path/to/galaxy-2.0.db "select * from Users;"`.
+If you use this option, you can't list DBs; they must be provided for the user IDs in the config file.

 ### <a name=cli></a>Command-line mode